35 Free Ways to Prevent Summer Slide

 It’s almost summer break for many of us!
-If you’re like me, you’re looking forward to the break as much (or more) than your kids are.
+If you’re like me, you’re looking forward to the break as much (or more) than your kids.
 But, two or three months without any reading, writing, or math practice could result in some serious summer slide.

 So, what’s the solution?
 Some homeschoolers educate year-round, taking short breaks throughout the year instead of a long summer break.
-But, I find it difficult to school year-round.
-My kids wouldn’t want to be inside doing school when all the other kids in the neighborhood are outside playing.
-Plus, there is just so much going on in the summer—vacation Bible school, summer camp, travel, etc.
+But, I find it difficult to homeschool year-round.
+My kids wouldn’t want to be inside doing school work when all the other kids in the neighborhood are outside playing.
+Plus, there is just so much going on in the summer- vacation Bible school, summer camp, travel, etc.

 1. Listen to an audiobook.